-Thus as a means of protecting their trade secrets, the oath of secrecy was established as long back as 2400 years ago by the Greek Father of modern magic, Charlatates.
+Thus as a means of protecting their trade secrets, the oath of secrecy was established as long ago as 2400 years ago by the Greek Father of modern magic, Charlatates.

-The original magicians oath which was in vogue till as recently as 2008 was –
+The original magicians oath which was in vogue until as recently as 2008 was:

 ‘As a magician I promise never to reveal the secret of any illusion to a non-magician, unless that one swears to uphold the Oath in turn.
 I promise never to perform any illusion for any non-magician without first practicing the effect until I can perform it well enough to maintain the illusion of magic.’

-This oath was meant to serve as a key in the magician’s hand to the gate beyond which lay the elusive and mesmerizing world of magic.
+This oath was meant to serve as a key in the magician’s hand to the gate beyond which lay the elusive and mesmerising world of magic.

-Hence whoever takes the Magicians oath is granted entry into the barred kingdom and is educated on all the mysteries pertaining to it.
+Hence whoever takes the Magicians oath is granted entry into the barred kingdom and is educated about all the mysteries pertaining to it.

-By taking this oath a magician pledges to himself and to others that under no conditions would he reveal the secrets of his trade to his audience.
+By taking this oath magicians pledge to themselves and to others that under no circumstances would they reveal the secrets of their trade to their audiences.